RJVB/osx-integration/README.md

 (OVERRIDE_NATIVE_THEME CMake option).
 The Menu key emulation still requires a Qt patch (or a dedicated event handler) to do anything useful though.

-Other useful env. variables:
+* Other useful env. variables:
-QT_QPA_PLATFORMTHEME_VERBOSE : activate verbose mode (logging category CocoaPlatformTheme or KDEPlatformTheme).
+- QT_QPA_PLATFORMTHEME_VERBOSE : activate verbose mode (logging category
+  CocoaPlatformTheme or KDEPlatformTheme).
-QT_QPA_PLATFORMTHEME_CONFIG_FILE : load a different file instead of "kdeglobals" from ~/.config or ~/Library/Preferences QT_QPA_PLATFORMTHEME_DISABLED : disable the plugin completely.
+- QT_QPA_PLATFORMTHEME_CONFIG_FILE : load a different file instead of "kdeglobals" from ~/.config or ~/Library/Preferences
+- QT_QPA_PLATFORMTHEME_DISABLED : disable the plugin completely.
+- PREFER_KDE_DIALOGS : force KDE dialogs even when configured to prefer native file dialogs.

 This component should still build against Qt 5.5.x; the other components need at least Qt 5.8 .